 2. Pack in the fun

-Involve the kids in preparing their own packed lunch before a day trip and they’ll be more inclined to eat it, saving you money in the long run.
-Get inspired with our family picnic recipes or try these healthy lunchbox ideas for kids.
+Involve the kids in preparing their own lunch and they’ll be more inclined to eat it, saving you money in the long run.
+Get inspired with our healthy lunchbox ideas for kids.
 Cutting sandwiches into shapes, like these star-shaped sarnies, makes simple food feel more special.

 Fussy eater?
 Lay out a pick & mix pesto pasta salad bar and let them have control over exactly what they want to eat.